UC-MACSS/persp-model_W17/students/Ju_Tong/PS5/ps5-linear-regression.md

 The co-effecients are 39.382, for the intercept, 6.395, for female, 33.688, for dem, and -3.946, for the interactive term of female and dem; the standard errors are 1.455, for the intercept, 2.018, for female, 1.835, for dem. and 2.472, for the interactive term of female and dem.

+1.  the estimated Biden warmth feeling thermometer ratings and 95% confidence intervals for female Democrats, female Republicans, male Democrats, and male Republicans are summarized in the table below:

 ``` r
 #Prediction
 #Create data for prediction